 - Can you overdose on Vitamin B12?

-- Everything you need to know at a glance
+- Summary: Everything vegans need to know about vitamin B12

 What is vitamin B12 important?

 Vitamin B12 has many functions.
 Among others it

 - is involved in the production of DNA and blood cells

 - degrades the amino acid homocysteine

 - protects the brain and central nervous system.

 What are vegan sources of vitamin B12?

 Most plants do not contain any B12, and the ones that do only have minute amounts.
 Sauerkraut, beer, root vegetables, and some types of algae may contain the vitamin but not nearly enough to help meet the requirement.

 Only microorganisms can produce Vitamin B12.
 Nevertheless, animal products contain B12, among others, because animals receive B12 injections, or a supplement is added to their feed.